Staphylococcus/brain-from-brane/docs/glossary.md

 ### Cognitive Dominance
 The capacity for information systems to establish preferential access to agent cognitive resources, attention, and decision-making processes through various competitive mechanisms.

+### Cognitive Entrenchment
+The process by which repeated use of an information system leads to its deep integration into a host's cognitive processes.
+This occurs as neural pathways adapt, making system operations feel intuitive and effortless, fostering cognitive habits and specialized pattern recognition.
+While promoting stability, it can lead to resistance to alternative systems.
+(See also: [Maladaptive Rigidity](#maladaptive-rigidity))

 ### Cultural Evolution
 The development and transmission of information systems, behavioral patterns, and organizational templates through social learning mechanisms rather than genetic inheritance.